dfinity/interface-spec/spec/index.md

 ### CDDL description of requests and responses {#api-cddl}

-The [Concise Data Definition Language (CDDL)](https://tools.ietf.org/html/rfc8610) is a data description language for CBOR.
 This section summarizes the format of the CBOR data passed to and from the entry points described above.
-You can also [download the file]({attachmentsdir}/requests.cddl).
+You can also [download the file]({attachmentsdir}/requests.cddl) and see [CDDL](#cddl) for more information.

 ### Ordering guarantees